 Check out a map of the course.

 Distances: 14 km / 42.2 km / 77 km

 The Mt.
 Esja Ultra is one of few pure mountain races held in the country and is considered the toughest single stage race in Iceland.
 The Esja mountain range is very popular for outdoors activity and is located just 25 minutes away from Reykjavik city by car.

 For further information see the Mt.
 Esja Ultra homepage.

 Distance: 9 km

 The Álafosshlaup is held in Mosfellsbær, ca. 15 km from Reykjavik city center.
 The race is set in a very charming area.
-It is not really trail race as large parts of it are on asphalt but the first half is on trails, and this is a small and cozy race that is a lot of fun.
+It is not really a trail race as large parts of it are on asphalt but the first half is on trails.
+This is a small and cozy race that is a lot of fun.

 Here you can see a map of the course.